Culture and media

 Take a look at the page Internationals Bratislava - an initiative fostering the English-speaking community in this city.
 You will find information about activities and cultural events happening in English, which bring together internationally-minded people, to share ideas, helpful advice, find new friends and contacts and feel more at home altogether in their city.

 In the first half of the 19th century, a national musical tradition began to develop around Slovakia's impressive folk heritage.
 Romantic as well as modern Slovak music has drawn from both classical and traditional folk styles.
 Among romantic composers, the most important are the compositions of Ján Levoslav Bella, Viliam Figuš‑Bystrý who laid the foundations of the first Slovak opera, and those of Mikuláš Schneider‑Trnavský and Mikuláš Moyzes who had merit in lyric songs and ballads creation.
-Well‑known works from the 20th century include the symphonic compositions of Alexander Moyzes, and the operas of Eugen Suchoň (1st Slovak national opera "Krútňava" (The Whirlpool) and Ján Cikker.
+Well‑known works from the 20th century include the symphonic compositions of Alexander Moyzes, and the operas of Eugen Suchoň (1st Slovak national opera "Krútňava" (The Whirlpool or Katrena) and Ján Cikker.

 Today, music is one of the most significant aspects of the Slovak culture.
 Some of the most renowned orchestras are the Slovak Philharmonic Orchestra ("Slovenská filharmónia") and the Slovak State Philharmonic, Košice ("Štátna filharmónia"), the Symphonic Orchestra of Slovak Radio ("Symfonický orchester Slovenského rozhlasu"), and the Bohdan Warchal Slovak Chamber Orchestra ("Slovenský komorný orchester Bohdana Warchala").